bandprotocol/bandchain-docs-archived/docs/band-standard-dataset/README.md

 The Band Standard Dataset introduces a standard for anyone looking to integrate price data from Band's oracle into their applications.
 The standard itself consists of two components: a new price dataset and our new aggregator interface.

-The dataset supports a growing set of 125 crypto tokens, 14 foreign exchange rates and 2 commodity prices.
+The dataset supports a growing set of cryptocurrency tokens, local currency rates, and commodity  prices.
 The prices are aggregated from reputable crypto price aggregators, crypto exchanges, and premium APIs for foreign exchange rates.

 Our new aggregator interface then provides developers with a simple and cost-effective method to integrate price data from Band's oracle into their applications.